mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.22.0 =
+* Added: New email builder for crafting one-off newsletters to subscribers.
+* Post email digest preview now match the criteria selected.
+* Fixed custom field reordering in optin not working.
+* Fixed title naming for email campaigns.
+* Fixed: scheduling now more accurate by forcing strtotime to use utc.

 = 2.2.21.0 =
 * Added and made WP HTTP API the default http client.